COVID-19: Coronavirus Netherlands - Employers Guide

 - The Dutch government has announced the following measures:

-- Starting June 2: Secondary schools can make preparations so that secondary students can (partly) return to school obeying the 1.5. meter distance rule.
+- Starting July 1: Secondary schools can make preparations so that secondary students can return to school.
+Students to the age of 18, amongst each other, do not have to obey the 1.5. meter distance rule.
+However a student and teacher have to obey the 1.5. meter distance rule.

 - Starting June 15: Universities and applied sciences and universities start with tests, exams, practical lessons and supervision of vulnerable students at the institution.

 - Starting July 1: Contact professionals/companies such as: actors, sport atlethes, driving instructors, (para)medical professions (dietitian, masseurs, occupational therapist, dental prosthetics, physiotherapists, hair-, beauty- and nail salons, make-up artists, pedicure and alternative medicine, acupuncturist, homeopath, etc. can open but the work need to be organised as much as possible within a distance of 1.5 meter, however the government acknowledged it is temporary allowed, the 1.5. meter distance not always can be obeyed.

 - Starting June 1: In train, bus and metro it is mandatory to wear non-medical face masks for travellers age 13 and older.
 The advice is to avoid rush hours.
 A mask is not mandatory at the stations, stops and platforms.

 - Starting July 1: For other transport from A to B (such as taxis, passenger buses and touringcars): a reservation and health check in advance and a non-medical mask are required.